fahdi/teamwork-api-postman/README.md

-# teamwork-api-resources
+# teamwork-api-postman
-Helpful material to work with teamwork.com projects API

-	- teamwork.postman_collection.json can be imported into postman.
-Compatible with postman v2.
+Postman collection to work with teamwork.com projects API. `teamwork.postman_collection.json` can be imported into postman.
+It is compatible with postman v2.

-For authetication, use basic authetication which will help you with usign all API end points.
+For authetication, use basic authetication which will help you in using all API end points.